-1 WHEN marshall'd on the nightly plain,
+1 When marshall'd on the nightly plain,

-The glittering host bestud the sky, One star alone, of all the train,
+The glittering host bestud the sky, One star alone, of all the train, Can fix the sinner's wandering breaks.

-- Can fix the sinner's wandering eye: - Hark ! hark ! to God the chorus breaks,
+Hark! hark! to God the chorus

 From every host, from every gem; But one alone the Savior speaks, It is the Star of Bethlehem.